Welcome to California College of the Arts!

 This is it -- you are officially in your first year of college!

 The First Year Program expects you will be open to the fun and challenges alike that are inherent in the first-year college experience.
 We hope that your outcomes will be unique and even more rewarding than you expect.

-Use this checklist to ensure you start orientation on the right foot.
+Use the following checklist to ensure you start orientation on the right foot.

 Ten Steps to a Successful Orientation